An introduction to the categorical p-adic Langlands program: Topological abelian groups, rings and modules

 \begin{lemma} If $A$ is a left Noetherian {\em (}not necessarily commutative{\em )} ring, then the category of countably generated $A$-modules is an abelian subcategory of the category of all $A$-modules. \end{lemma} \begin{proof} The only point that is not completely clear is closure under passage to subobjects.
 To see this, note that if $N$ is countably generated, then we may write $N = \varinjlim_n N_n,$ with each $N_n$ finitely generated.
 Then if $M$ is an $A$-submodule of~$N$, we have $M = \varinjlim_n M_n,$ where $M_n := M \cap N_n.$ Since $A$ is left Noetherian by assumption, we see that each $M_n$ is again finitely generated, and so $M$ is indeed countably generated. \end{proof}

-Suppose now that $A$ is a compact Hausdorff left Noetherian linear topological (possibly non-commutative) ring.\footnote{We say that the topology on a topological ring $A$ is {\em linear} if $0 \in A$ admits a neighbourhood basis of open ideals.} Recall \mar{TG: what's a reference to recall these facts from?} then that any finitely generated $A$-module admits a unique compact Hausdorff topology --- its {\em canonical topology} --- with respect to which it becomes a linear topological $A$-module.\footnote{Meaning a topological $A$-module whose topology is linear when we regard $M$ as a topological group.
-But since $A$ admits a neighbourhood basis of $0$ consisting of open ideals, we find that $M$ necessarily admits a neighbourhood basis of $0$ consisting of open $A$-submodules.} All morphisms between finitely generated $A$-modules are continuous and strict (i.e.\ induce topological quotient maps from their domains onto their images) with respect to the canonical topologies on their source and target.
+Suppose now that $A$ is a compact Hausdorff left Noetherian topological (possibly non-commutative) ring.
+Any finitely generated $A$-module then admits a unique compact Hausdorff topology --- its {\em canonical topology} --- with respect to which it becomes a topological $A$-module, and all morphisms between finitely generated $A$-modules are continuous and strict (i.e.\ induce topological quotient maps from their domains onto their images) with respect to the canonical topologies on their source and target.
+(See~\cite[Prop.~2.1.3]{MR2667882} for a proof in a particular case, which immediately generalizes.
+The key point is that, given a finite presentation $A^{\oplus m} \to A^{\oplus n} \to M \to 0,$ the image of the first arrow is necessarily closed, being a compact subset of a Hausdorff space, and so $M$ obtains a natural compact Hausdorff quotient topology, which is easily checked to be independent of the choice of finite presentation.
+Similar arguments with finite presentations establish the claim about morphisms.)

+In the cases we are interested in, the topology on $A$ will be defined by a neighbourhood basis of $0$ consisting of open ideals, and then one sees that the canonical topology on any finitely generated $A$-module is similarly defined by a neighbourhood basis of $0$ consisting of open $A$-submodules.
+In this case we say that $A$ and $M$ admit {\em linear} topologies, and we assume from now on that the topology on~$A$ is indeed linear.

 We let $A^{\oplus \NN}$ denote a countable direct sum of copies of~$A$.
 Writing $A^{\oplus \NN} := \varinjlim_n A^{\oplus n}$ (with respect to the evident transition maps), we endow $A^{\oplus \NN}$ with its inductive limit linear topology.